Shuzhengz/MATH-18_MATLAB_HW/README.md

 (in fact, I did get some of the questions wrong, but the instructor did not give any feedback so I have no idea what went wrong)
 (also because of the strike, the last assignment was not graded)

 All rights to the questions reserved to UC San Diego

+# Requirements

+You will need to have Matlab installed on your system in order to run the operations